jaredly/geometricart/Roadmap.md

 we could square off the ends, or round them off I guess. could be up to a user toggle.

+Ok, so inset is now correct between two arcs.
+It's possible that the arc/line and line/arc stuff is still faked, and I need to do the same thing I did with the arc/arc.
+But I think it might also be fine.

+The big deal now is getting performance back to a good place. probably by aggressively caching.

 # Ok, insetting is basically done?
 I mean arcs aren't quite right.